cord3c/cord3c-project/README.md

 **Here you find W3C DID/VC, REST, HTTP, and monitoring support for R3 Corda!**

+Corda :heart: W3C  :arrow_right: cord3c

-Corda is an open source blockchain/DLT project  with a strong focus on privacy and scalability while addressing the needs of enterprises.
-More information are available in https://github.com/corda/corda/.
-A focus area of Corda are business-to-business transactions in finance and insurance markets.
-However, its model and strong privacy guarantees also make it applicable to a wide range of other markets.
+[Corda](https://github.com/corda/corda/) is an open source blockchain/DLT project with a strong focus on privacy and scalability to address the needs of enterprises.
+Target market of Corda are business-to-business transactions in finance and insurance markets.
+However, its architecture also make it applicable to a wide range of other markets.
 This project aims at unlocking some of that potential with a number of extensions.
 Primary focus lies bringing various RFCs and W3C specifications to Corda with the goal to:

-- avoid the lock-in to any single vendor.
-- involve end-users and IoT devices in business processes-
+- allow involvement of end-users and IoT devices in business processes.
-- give ownership of data back to users with self-sovereign identity (SSI) to improve security and privacy.
+- follow the principles of self-sovereign identity (SSI) to let users have ownership of their data and gain further security and privacy along the way.
-- gain interoperability across different kinds of devices.
+- allow interoperability across different kinds of devices beyond the Java ecosystem.
-- simplify transactions and state data formats to ease their use, exchange, maintenance and upgrade.
-- target the non-Java developer community.
-- improve speed and reduce storage requirements to process transactions.
+- improve speed and reduce storage requirements to process transactions to cover the most demanding use cases.
-- simplify some development and operational aspects.
+- avoid the lock-in to any single vendor by following further open standards.

-This is achieved due to the flexible nature of the Corda flow framework and some further internal APIs.
+This is achieved due to the flexible nature of the Corda and its flow framework.
 Our steps are:

 - *Native support for W3C [Verifiable Credentials](https://www.w3.org/TR/vc-data-model/) (VCs)